MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - asset XIN;
 - output index `0`;
 - amount exactly `13,439.00000000`;
-- one key controlled by the funding address.
+- a threshold-one script with one key controlled by the funding address.

 Then build the pledge against a synchronized RPC node: